Pityriasis versicolor

 • For smaller areas, an antifungal cream may be applied once or twice daily for 1 to 4 weeks.

 • For larger areas, a shampoo may be more suitable.
 Examples include ketoconazole (Nizoral, Sebizole, Ketopine) and selenium sulphide (Selsun).
-After wetting your skin, apply the shampoo to the affected area and leave on for 10 minutes before washing off.
-This is to allow time for the active ingredient to get into your skin and hair follicles to reduce the fungi.
-Apply the shampoo once daily for 7 days.
+After wetting your skin, apply the shampoo to the affected area and leave it on for 10 minutes before washing off.
+This is to allow time for the active ingredient to get into your skin and hair follicles to reduce the yeast.
+Apply the shampoo once daily for 7 days then weekly for 1 month.
 It can be repeated if the symptoms reappear.

 Antifungal tablets or capsules

-If pityriasis versicolor covers a large area, or shampoos and creams do not work, your healthcare provider may prescribe antifungal tablets or capsules.
+If pityriasis versicolor covers a large area, or shampoos and creams don't work, your healthcare provider may prescribe antifungal tablets or capsules.
+Exercising vigorously an hour after taking the medicine help it to work better by sweating it onto your skin where the yeast lives.
+Don't have a shower for a few hours.

 What if the patches come back again?

 The patches or spots of pityriasis versicolor often come back.
-Use of an antifungal shampoo now and again as a body wash may reduce the chance of this happening.
+Use of an antifungal shampoo once a month may reduce the chance of this happening.

 Apps reviewed by Healthify